Skip to main content

 • Purity

 Purity of AAV preparations is assayed by comparing the relative stoichiometric ratios of the viral capsid proteins VP1, VP2 and VP3.
-Samples of viral preparations are subjected to polyacrylamide gel electrophoresis (PAGE) followed by silver staining or SYPRO Red staining and the molecular weight and relative intensity of the viral capsid proteins are analyzed.
+Samples of viral preparations are subjected to polyacrylamide gel electrophoresis (PAGE) followed by silver staining or SYPRO Ruby staining and the molecular weight and relative intensity of the viral capsid proteins are analyzed.
 The abundance of viral capsid proteins as a fraction of total protein present in the sample is also determined and used to determine purity of the AAV preparation.

 Silver stain of AAV

-Silver staining of purified and non-purified AAV subjected to gel electrophoresis.
+Figure 1: Silver staining of purified and non-purified AAV subjected to gel electrophoresis.
 Viral capsid proteins VP1, VP2,

 and VP3 are shown relative to the total protein present in the sample.